Step-by-Step Guide: Analyzing Oracle LMS Tool Output for Database Licensing

 Step 2: Identify Database Instances, Editions, and Versions

 The first licensing question is: Which edition of Oracle Database is running, and what version?
-The edition (Standard vs. Enterprise) determines what features can be used and the base license type required.
+The edition (Standard vs. Enterprise) determines which features can be used and the required base license type.

 Using the LMS output: